 Swimming, avoid it completely as long as you can in a body of water oceans pools lakes, hot tubs.
 Infested with bacteria and also can irritate the skin such as chlorine found in swimming pools.

-I found this out after getting sunburned in a 3 on 3 tournament and then the following day the sun was not out.
+Avoid playing basketball outside when it is sunny if the tattoo is exposed to the sun it possible that the tattoo can fade.
+Even though the sun isn’t out doesn’t mean UV rays are not present.
+I found this out after getting sunburned in a 3 on 3 tournaments and then the following day the sun was not out.
 I thought sweet nothing to worry about, man was I wrong.
 I felt it burning everywhere that I had sunburn on my body.

 Weight Rooms are probably the dirtiest place to worry about especially when your tattoo is fresh and you want to look like a stud in the workout room.
 Plates benches you name it has lots of bacteria, avoid them until your tattoo is healed.